sjtrimble/angular/aio/content/tutorial/getting-started.md

 Angular is the modern web developer's platform.
 Angular gives you the tools and the ecosystem to allow you to build and scale applications using web technologies.

+## Introduction

-Angular has many advanced features that take care of everything from internationalization, mobile, service workers, and server side rendering, but this tutorial will walk you through the basics that will help you get started as a productive Angular developer.
+Angular has many advanced features that support everything from internationalization, mobile, service workers, and server side rendering.
+These features help you as a developer to build apps as quickly as possible.

 If you are new to web development or programming in general, read our requirements for getting started with Angular.

 * Basic programming knowledge.
-* Knowledge of HTML, CSS, and JavaScript.
+* Knowledge of HTML, CSS, and JavaScript and/or TypeScript.
-* Knowledge of command-line based tools including such as npm or yarn.
+* Knowledge of command-line based tools such as git, npm or yarn.

-This guide covers components, the building blocks of an Angular application, using services to store and share data, architecture for scaling your application, and deployment to a live website.
+This guide walks you through building a simple shopping cart application.
+You'll cover components, the building blocks of an Angular application, using services to store and share data, architecture for scaling your application, and deployment to a live website.

 {@a toc}

 ## Components

 Angular applications are made up of a tree of components.
 A component is the combination of an HTML template, a class that handles data and functionality, and styles that display a certain look and feel.
 This provides you a consistent way to combine and present HTML, CSS, and Javascript on a page.
 Each component has a specific purpose and responsibility in an Angular application.
 Angular components act very similarly to HTML elements and can be given state or generate events.

+You could create an entire application inside of a single component, but we recommend breaking down an application into smaller components that have fewer responsibilities.

 If we imagine a normal shopping experience, like the one on https://express.google.com: